Different Lift Types & Their Uses.

 How stairlifts work

 The most common type of stairlift involves a straight rail that runs up a domestic staircase.
-The rail is usually made from extruded aluminium or steel.
+The rail is usually made from extruded aluminum or steel.
 The rails come in various cross-sections and, depending on their length, can weigh more than 30 kg.
 The rails are attached to the stair risers with metal brackets.

 The carriage usually runs along the rail on small diameter rollers.
 Most stairlifts use a cable or chain pulley system, or a driving mechanism such as a rack and pinion system.